Helping the Melbourne Buddhist Centre reach its goal

 For those of you who would like to make a direct deposit into our bank account, it can be paid into the following: Triratna Buddhist Order (Melbourne) Inc, BSB No.: 063123, Account No.:10359281, transaction reference: DANA- and your name, so that we can ensure the payment is correctly allocated.

-3. Leaving a gift to the Melbourne Buddhist Centre
+3. Leaving a gift to the Melbourne Buddhist Centre in your Will

 The Buddha taught the profound importance of recollecting impermanence – the ever-changing, coming-and-going, uncertain nature of things.
 One way of working creatively with the fact of impermanence is to reflect on how we would like to be remembered.
 And to acknowledge the transient nature of ‘ownership’, whether of material things, or of financial assets.